-Type of Existing Protection Description Area Covered Effectiveness 2005 Needed Changes 2011 Potential Changes Subdivision Rules and Regulations Section 210-3.2 B Definitive Plan - Contents.
+Type of Existing Protection Description Area Covered Effectiveness Proposed Changes Status Subdivision Rules and Regulations Section 210-3.2 B Definitive Plan - Contents.
 Requires a Definitive Plan for new subdivisions, including topography, location of natural systems, waterways and natural drainage courses.
 Entire Town Somewhat effective for mitigation or preventing localized flooding of roads and other infrastructure.
 Consider adding Flood Prevention and Mitigation to purpose section of the Subdivision Rules and Regulations.
+Recommended in 2005 plan, still relevant.
 A comprehensive revision to the Orange Subdivision Rules and Regulations is scheduled to begin in 2013.
 Definitive Plan should identify impacts and include flooding mitigation measures.
+Recommended in 2005 plan, still relevant.
 A comprehensive revision to the Orange Subdivision Rules and Regulations is scheduled to begin in 2013.
 Section 210-3.2 F Performance Guaranty Required Performance guaranty ensures that subdividers cover the cost of construction and improvements for projects.
 Entire Town Somewhat effective for mitigation or preventing localized flooding of roads and other infrastructure.
 None.
 None identified.
 Section 210-3 Street Standards; Section 210-4 Design Standards Design standards include road grades by street class (6%, 9%, 12%) as well as water course easements, open spaces, and the protection of natural features.
 Entire Town Somewhat effective for mitigation or preventing localized flooding of roads and other infrastructure.
 Somewhat effective for controlling impacts from stormwater runoff.
 Consider implementing standards to require temporary and permanent erosion control measures for surface waters.
+Recommended in 2005 plan, still relevant.
 A comprehensive revision to the Orange Subdivision Rules and Regulations is scheduled to begin in 2013.
 Section 210-5 Required Improvements Required improvements include grass plots and trees and the adequate disposal of surface water.
 Entire Town.
 Somewhat effective for mitigation or preventing localized flooding of roads and other infrastructure.
-Somewhat effective for controlling impacts from stormwater runoff.
-Consider requiring Impact Statements for construction beyond a certain number of lots.
+Somewhat effective for controlling Consider requiring Impact Statements for construction beyond a certain number of lots.
+Recommended in 2005 plan, still relevant.
 A comprehensive revision to the Orange Subdivision Rules and Regulations is scheduled to begin in 2013.

-Type of Existing Protection Description Area Covered Effectiveness 2005 Needed Changes 2011 Potential Changes Consider updating subdivision regulations to prohibit permanent alterations of watercourses or streams.
+Type of Existing Protection Description Area Covered Effectiveness Proposed Changes Status impacts from stormwater runoff.
+Consider updating subdivision regulations to prohibit permanent alterations of watercourses or streams.
+Recommended in 2005 plan, still relevant.
 A comprehensive revision to the Orange Subdivision Rules and Regulations is scheduled to begin in 2013.
 Zoning Bylaws Section 2230 Dimensional Schedule - Maximum Lot Coverage Based on the district, the dimensional schedule allows for the maximum percentage of the total lot that can be covered with impervious surfaces.
 The percentage can be increased via a Special Permit process (see below).
 Entire Town Somewhat effective for ensuring that permitted projects do not increase flooding potential.
 None.
 None identified.
 Section 2350 Special Permits to Increase Maximum Lot Coverage In Zone B, an additional 35% lot coverage beyond the maximum 35% may be granted providing certain criteria are met.
 Site design, materials and construction processes shall be designed to avoid erosion damage, sedimentation or uncontrolled surface runoff.
 Zone B Somewhat effective for ensuring that permitted projects do not increase flooding potential.
 None.
 None identified.
-Section 3310 Erosion Control Grading or construction on, or which result in slopes of 25% or greater on 50% or more of lot area, or on 43,560 sq. feet or more on a single parcel, shall be allowed only under Special Permit from the Planning Board, which shall be granted only upon demonstration that adequate provisions have been made to protect against erosion, soil instability, uncontrolled Entire Town Somewhat effective for ensuring that permitted projects do not increase flooding potential.
+Section 3310 Erosion Control Grading or construction on, or which result in slopes of 25% or greater on 50% or more of lot area, or on 43,560 sq. feet or more on a single parcel, shall be allowed only under Special Permit from the Planning Board, which shall be granted only upon demonstration that adequate Entire Town Somewhat effective for ensuring that permitted projects do not increase flooding potential.
 Effective for mitigating or preventing localized flooding of roads and other infrastructure.
-Effective for controlling impacts from stormwater None.
+None.
 None identified.